berceanu/hpc-europa3-application/index.md

 the name of laser wakefield acceleration (LWFA), due to the wake that the laser leaves behind it in the plasma.
-A breakthrough occurred in 2004, when Pukhov and coworkers [Plasma physics and controlled fusion, 46 (2004)], using numerical simulations, discovered a new regime of LWFA: the so-called “bubble” regime, allowing for the first time the production of mono-energetic electron bunches that approach the quality of those obtained in conventional accelerators.
+A breakthrough occurred in 2004, when Pukhov and coworkers [Plasma physics and controlled fusion, 46 (2004)], using numerical simulations, discovered a new regime of LWFA: the so-called“bubble” regime, allowing for the first time the production of mono-energetic electron bunches that approach the quality of those obtained in conventional accelerators.